RainerMtb/cuvista/Notes.md

-used to encode when not via nvenc get shared build from https://www.gyan.dev/ffmpeg/builds/ or build with Media Auto Build https://github.com/m-ab-s/media-autobuild_suite M-AB-S unfortunately rarely succeeds, always some problem with some package
+used to encode when not via nvenc get shared build from https://www.gyan.dev/ffmpeg/builds/ or build with Media Auto Build https://github.com/m-ab-s/media-autobuild_suite but M-AB-S rarely ever succeeds, always some problem with some package

 # Misc Notes
 Cuda 11.8 is the highest version to support Compute 3.5